Financial-Times/origami/README.md

 </table>
 ```

-Where a `td` contains numeric data, or a `th` is for cells containing numeric data, also add the class `.o-table__cell--numeric` and a `data-o-table-data-o-table-data-type="numeric"` attribute (the latter allows the column to be sorted correctly):
+Where a `td` contains numeric data, or a `th` is for cells containing numeric data, also add the class `.o-table__cell--numeric` and a `data-o-table-data-type="numeric"` attribute (the latter allows the column to be sorted correctly):

 ```html
 <table class="o-table">